-- Respect, support and promote the College mission and values. - Be an effective role model for younger students by way of good example in behaviour, attitude, presentation and study. - Enhance the reputation of the College by maintaining a high standard of politeness, behaviour, dress and language at all times, both in and out of the College. - Participate fully in the Religious Education and Pastoral Program of the College, including participation in RE days, Religion classes, retreats, camps, Social Justice programs, Driver Education programs, House celebrations, sports days and College liturgies and celebrations. - Abide by all College rules and policies - Attend and positively engage in all timetabled classes and college activities every day, and ensure you follow the correct absence processes if you are late or unable to attend school for any reason. - Respect and support the rights of teachers to teach and other students to learn
+- Respect, support and promote the College mission and values. - Be an effective role model for younger students by way of good example in behaviour, attitude, presentation and study. - Enhance the reputation of the College by maintaining a high standard of politeness, behaviour, dress and language at all times, both in and out of the College. - Participate fully in the Religious Education and Pastoral Program of the College, including participation in RE days, Religion classes, retreats, camps, social justice programs, Driver Education programs, House celebrations, sports days and College liturgies and celebrations. - Abide by all College rules and policies - Attend and positively engage in all timetabled classes and college activities every day, and ensure that the correct processes are followed for instances of lateness or absence. - Respect and support the rights of teachers to teach and other students to learn

-Parents recognise the responsibilities of assisting their children in meeting all of these expectations.
+Parents recognise the responsibilities of assisting their children in meeting these expectations.